tensorflow/tensorflow/ISSUE_TEMPLATE.md

 If you open a GitHub issue, here is our policy:

-1. It must be a bug, a feature request, or a significant problem with documentation (for small docs fixes please send a PR instead).
+1. It must be a bug, a feature request, or a significant problem with the documentation (for small docs fixes please send a PR instead).
 2. The form below must be filled out.
 3. It shouldn't be a TensorBoard issue.
 Those go [here](https://github.com/tensorflow/tensorboard/issues).